c4ffein/NNVP/README.md

+# NNVP
+## REFACOR WARNING
-# WARNING: This is a barely used side project and as I work alone, I'm breaking master for the Vue 3 migration.
-Check out f78d724032e97852b4f40197bedb9579e59cd1a4 if you want that project in a working state, which is the version in production at [nnvp.io](https://nnvp.io)
+This is a barely used side project and as I work alone, I broke master for the Vue 3 migration.
+Check out `f78d724032e97852b4f40197bedb9579e59cd1a4` if you want that project in a working state, which is the version in production at [nnvp.io](https://nnvp.io).
+The current migration is tracked in [tasks.md](/tasks.md)

-# Description
+## Description
 This project allows you to generate Python/JS code describing a Keras model by creating a graph representing the different layers in your browser.
 Functionalities to launch the compilation and training on the server could be added if we keep developping it.
 A demo is available at [nnvp.io](https://nnvp.io).

-# How to run
+## How to run
-## Only the standalone client
+### Only the standalone client
 As we aren't working on an updated backend right now, you can just go to the `nnvp-client-vue` folder:
  - `npm install`
  - `npm run dev` / `npm run dev-host` to run a development version
  - `npm run build` then serve the content of the `nnvp-client-vue/dist` folder.

-# Launch the tests - not up to date
+## Running the tests
-- From the src/nnvp-client-vue directory :
-  - Execute `npm install` then `npm run serve`
-  - In another terminal, still in the same directory, launch `npm run test:e2e`
-  - Warning : to use another browser, change test:e2e target of the package.json file, replacing Firefox by another browser installed locally
+The e2e test suite uses Playwright and covers most of the original features.
+- `make test-e2e` - Tests run in Chromium by default

-# Future improvements
+## Future improvements
 - Check [tasks.md](/tasks.md)

-# Credits
+## Credits
-## History
+### History
 This project was initially carried out as part of my first year of master's degree.
 The client was forked from Draw.io, as it provided a really good user experience.
 Continuing to work on it was proposed as a subject for one of the the second year's projects, this time for a bigger team, although with a much shorter development time.
 Modifying the existing codebase to implement new features was still a really difficult task, as Draw.io was totally not designed to run graph algorithms.